-I didn’t know what to expect at the mammogram appointment but I certainly did not except to drench the machine in milk.
+I didn’t know what to expect at the mammogram appointment but I certainly did not expect to drench the machine in milk.
 Also, it HURT!!!
 The tech wasn’t very happy about milk everywhere but seriously, that crazy machine HURT!!
 I pumped before the scan and pumped again during a break and we got some pictures.
 The tech didn’t have a poker face, so I knew something was up.
 After the diagnostic ultrasound, the radiologist came in and wanted to do a biopsy right then.
 Since my PCP had already told me to call her after the mammogram, I explained that and they freaked.
 I was taken to three (3) different people, including a social worker, and I was required to sign liability waivers before they finally let me leave Against Medical Advice (AMA).
 It was after office hours at this point and I left a message with my PCP’s answering service on the way home.
 It was a Thursday.
 She called me back that Friday morning after having looked at the scans and the report.

 I think the only explanation at this point for the fact that I was not freaking out was that I was in denial.
-I was convinced that everything was fine and went to the appointment with the surgeon the following Monday without trepidation.
+I was convinced that everything was fine and went to the appointment with the surgeon the following Monday afternoon without trepidation.
 In hindsight that was pretty naive but I am thankful for a few more months without the weight of cancer in my life.

 The surgeon did the biopsy in her office that day, also not what I was expecting and we left with some amount of concern to wait for the results.
 I leaked milk from the biopsied area (at around 10 o’clock right outside the aureole on my left breast) for about a week and my kiddos thought that was pretty funny.
 The crazy bruising wasn’t as funny and the anxiety even less.

-I started chemo and in the haze of the day after the first chemo treatment nicknamed the “red devil,” my medical oncologist called to say that something was wrong with my bloodwork (he didn’t say tumor markers then) and that we’d need to do more tests.
-Still naive, I didn’t get upset or exercised and I went in for a bone scan and CT scans within a few days.
+I started chemo in June of 2017 and in the haze of the day after the first chemo treatment nicknamed the “red devil,” my medical oncologist called to say that something was wrong with my bloodwork (he didn’t say tumor markers then) and that we’d need to do more tests.
+Still naive, I didn’t get upset and I went in for a bone scan and CT scans within a few days.
 Took nearly a whole day and when we got the call the next morning that we needed to come in, didn’t matter what time, just come, a sense of doom began to settle over us.
 The weight of all that was and all that might be was stifling.

+About a week later, on June 30, 2017, after having multiple MRIs and skeletal studies, an Orthopaedic surgeon put a titanium rod inside each femur secured by 4 screws each.
+We also did some additional genetic testing and found out that I’m positive for the ATM germline mutation, which carries a risk for many types of cancer, including breast, ovarian, prostate, pancreatic and, potentially, colon.
 I kept going with AC but we decided to leave Taxol for later.
 I did ten (10) days of radiation on my legs and my back (big lesion at L2) in July as soon as I was healed enough from the surgery.
-I had a full hysterectomy on September 18, 2017 and I started Ibrance and Letrozole, my first line of targeted treatment, in August, 2017.
+I had a full hysterectomy on September 18, 2017 (literally everything from my cervix to the uterus and my ovaries and everything in between) and I started Ibrance and Letrozole, my first line of targeted treatment, in August of 2017.

 I was able to stay on my first line of treatment for approximately two (2) years, during which we finished closing up my office and moved to Miami to live with my parents for the help and support.
 I also accessed my private disability benefits and applied for Social Security benefits.
 I’ve discovered that becoming educated and keeping up on research as much as possible has become a little like a full time job!

-In 2018, I developed heterotopic ossification in each thigh, which basically means that I had bone growing inside each of my thigh muscles.
+In 2018, I developed heterotopic ossification (HO) in each thigh, which basically means that I had bone growing inside each of my thigh muscles.
 None of the bone pain I’d been managing up to that point, prepared me for that much pain.
 Once the ossifications stopped growing, I underwent more physical therapy to build muscle to cushion the growing bone and there may be more surgery in my future.

 My very first thought in June of 2017 when we got the news was that I wanted to spend as much time as possible with my children.
 Our focus now is living in the present and working to maximize the joy of the time we have.
 I’ve got boxes started for both Boys and I’ve been working on letters and cards and mementos.
 I worked with a non profit called Thru My Eyes to create a video for my children to watch after I’m gone.
 I’ve also started a box for my husband to stash important reminders and letters.